swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 3.1.1.
 Patient Enrollment
 ===============================

-Please select **Patient Enrollment** to register a patient who has enrolled in the STCS study already (i.e. the patient has already received a transplation)
+Please select **Patient Enrollment** to register a patient who has enrolled in the STCS study already (i.e. the patient has already received a transplation).

 .. note:: The transplantation is the event that triggers the patient enrollment.